zjengjie/inbot-utils/README.md

 Currently these classes are included:

 - PasswordHash: we grabbed this implementation from http://crackstation.net/hashing-security.htm and preserved the license info (also MIT).
 This class implements a secure way of hashing passwords with randomized salt.
 Don't reinvent this wheel please.
 Big thanks to Taylor Hornby and his friends at crackstation.net.
-- AESUtils: encrypt/decrypt blobs using AES with a randomized salt and specified key
+- AESUtils: encrypt/decrypt blobs using AES with a randomized salt and specified key.
+This makes encryption easy and safe.
-- ArrayFoo: misc static methods for manipulating arrays and sets
+- ArrayFoo: misc static methods for manipulating arrays and sets.
+I like my varargs.
-- CompressionUtils: compress/decompess using gzip; convenient wrappers around the built in java compression classes
+- CompressionUtils: compress/decompess using gzip; convenient wrappers around the built in java compression classes.
+Reduce the amount of boiler plate needed for the simple job of compressing stuff.
-- HashUtils: misc utilities to create md5 sha1 and other hashes without having to deal with checked exceptions or arcane details on how to set this up
+- HashUtils: misc utilities to create md5 sha1 and other hashes without having to deal with checked exceptions or arcane details on how to set this up.
 - Md5Appender: helper class to creat md5 hashes incrementally by appending objects to it.
+We use this for Etags.
 - Md5Stream: helper class to build up an md5 stream from an outputstream.
 Useful when generating e.g. ETags by serializing large object structures without buffering the entire thing in memory.
+Uses the Md5Appender.
+Simply stream your content and get the hash afterwards.
 - MiscUtils: equalsAny method that returns true if the first arg is equal to any of the remaining ones (varargs)
-- StrategyEvaluator: varargs and Optional based implementation of the strategy pattern
+- StrategyEvaluator: varargs and Optional based implementation of the strategy pattern.
+Nice alternative to having nested ifs with lots of null checks.
 - PatternEvaluator: lambda functions based implementation of matching a pattern and then doing something like you can in many functional languages.
-- IOUtils: helper methods to quickly work with streams and readers in a responsible way
+- IOUtils: helper methods to quickly work with streams and readers in a responsible way.
+Java IO requires a lot of boilerplate; this makes that a bit less verbose.
-- Math: a few methods that are missing from java.lang.Math that are useful
+- Math: a few methods that are missing from java.lang.Math that are useful to have around: `safeAbs` (the existing abs has edgecases), `long pow(long l, int exp)`, `double normalize(double i, double factor)` simple logistic function for getting a value between 0 and 1, `double round(double d, int decimals)`
 - MdcContext to have a way of temporarily adding attributes to the logging MDC with cleanup.
 MdcContext implements Closeable so you can use `try...finally`
+- SimpleStringTrie - a straightforward implemnentation of a Trie that uses HashMaps to implement a simple prefix tree.
+Nothing special, but we needed one and could not be bothered to pull in e.g. Apache Commons Collections.

 This library requires Java 8.